IntelRealSense/librealsense/examples/callback/readme.md

 std::mutex mutex;
 ```

-Define the frame callback which will be invoked by the pipeline on the sensors thread once a frame (or frames) is ready.
+Define the frame callback which will be invoked by the pipeline on the sensors thread once a frame (or synchronised frameset) is ready.
 ```cpp
 // Define frame callback
 // The callback is executed on a sensor thread and can be called simultaneously from multiple sensors.